 - a.
 The proposed project is not expected to violate any water quality standards or waste discharge requirements.
-Applied Civil Engineering, Inc., prepared a wastewater disposal feasibility study, dated June 15, 2016, to demonstrate the feasibility of installing onsite wastewater treatment systems.
+Summit Engineering, Inc. prepared a wastewater disposal feasibility study, dated June 13, 2016 (revised), to demonstrate the feasibility of installing onsite wastewater treatment systems.
 The study concludes that the proposed winery sanitary and process wastewater disposal needs can be accommodated onsite.
 The Napa County Environmental Health Division has reviewed the report and concurred with their conclusion.
 Full design calculations and construction plans will be prepared in accordance with Napa County standards at the time of building permit application submittal.
 No information has been encountered that would indicate a substantial impact to water quality.
 Any earth disturbing activities will be subject to the County's Stormwater Ordinance which complies with State requirements, would include measures to prevent erosion, sediment, and waste materials from entering waterways both during and after any construction activities.
 By following the above mentioned measures the project does not have the potential to significantly impact water quality and discharge standards.
 Potential impacts would be less than significant. - b.
-A Water Availability Analysis (WAA) was prepared for the project by Applied Civil Engineering, Inc., dated May 6, 2016, which details existing and proposed ground water use rates.
+A Water Availability Analysis (WAA) was prepared for the project by Summit Engineering, Inc., dated June 13, 2015 (revised), which details existing and proposed ground water use rates.
 The analysis is attached and incorporated into the Initial Study/Negative Declaration.
-Other uses on the property included a main residence, caretakers residence, pool and vineyards.
-The analysis indicates that existing uses on the site would have a typical annual water demand of 9.0 acre feet per year (af/yr).
-Vineyards account for 5.88 af/yr; the main dwelling and caretakers residence account for 1.45 af/yr; and, landscaping accounts for 1.63 af/yr.
-The proposed project would result in an annual water demand of 9.3 af/yr.
-According to the analysis, the winery would create an increase in annual water demand, by 0.28 af/yr and landscaping by 0.08 af/yr, totaling an approximate increase of 0.3 af/yr.
-It should be noted that the second page of the appendices of the WAA notes there will be guests typical of three events (the second column), however, no marketing activities are proposed.
-The annual number of events in the first column and the water use per each event in the third column accurately reflect that there will be no guests for marketing events.
+Staff has also included water use calculations based on the originally entitled small winery exemption for comparison to what is purported to have been existing employee and visitation levels (which have been discontinued pending the outcome of the subject use permit application.)
+As noted above, the approved winery included an annual production capacity of 20,000 gallons, one part-time employee and no tours and tastings.
+Other uses on the property included a main residence, a farmworker dwelling and vineyards.
+The "existing" winery, according to the WAA only differs as to employees and tours and tastings visitors, 10 and 54, respectively.
+The analysis indicates that the originally approved winery with all other existing uses on the site would have a typical annual water demand of 2.59 acre feet per year (af/yr).
+Winery related water use under the originally approved use permit would account for .37 af/yr of the overall water use; vineyards account for 0.86 af/yr; the main dwelling and farmworker dwelling 1.25 af/yr; and, winery landscaping accounts for 0.09 af/yr.
+Current water use, accounting for visitation occurring beyond the scope of the use permit and more employees, raise overall winery water use to 2.84 af/yr.
+Existing or current water use compared to the original use permit entitlement represents an increase of 0.25 af/yr., or roughly 81,000 gallons annually.
+The proposed project which includes increases to production and visitation would result in an annual water demand of 3.49 af/yr.
+To be conservative, vineyard irrigation continues to be calculated with a water demand 0.86 af/yr although one acre of vines will be removed to facilitate construction of the project an does not take into account that recycled wastewater may be used for irrigation.
+In addition, the vineyards are dry farmed with irrigation generally occurring between June and October.
+No water is used for frost protection.
+According to the analysis, the winery would create an increase in annual water demand, from between 2.59 to 2.84 af/yr to 3.49 af/yr, totaling an approximate increase of 0.9 to 0.65 af/yr.